 Some of the fundamental features of ASD include preferred activities, verbal fascinations, the need for predictability, ordering and reordering, transition challenges, sensory preoccupations, and a need for visual organization.
 Teaching people to work with these aspects of ASD in a creative manner will result in ideas to help students with ASD meet their needs, maintain their dignity, while continuing to learn.

-Here are two creative ways that preferred activities of students have been embraced and used to help the continuation of learning:
+Here is a creative way that preferred activities of students have been embraced and used to help the continuation of learning:

 - Worksheet for plotting necessary accommodations and modifications for each student with ASD

 Behaviorial Interventions & Supports